-Jason Williams- Chair: (703) 693-8757; jason.williams.7@us.af.mil David Smalenberger- Co-Chair: (937) 760-5137; david.smalenberger@us.af.mil Frank Mindrup- Advisor: francis.mindrup@usafa.edu
+Jason Williams- Chair: (703) 693-8757; jason.williams.7@us.af.mil David Smalenberger- Co-Chair: (937) 760-5137; david.smalenberger@us.af.mil Dean Baker - Co-Chair Frank Mindrup- Advisor: francis.mindrup@usafa.edu

 The Experimentation Working Group provides an opportunity for military, government and civilian operations research analysts to examine topics, methodologies, analyses, and innovations pertinent to all aspects of designing, planning, executing, analyzing and reporting the results of experimentation supporting the Department of Defense and other government departments and agencies such as the Department of Homeland Security.
-As we address the theme for this year's symposium- Pivoting on a Strong Foundation to a Bright Future - Working Group 22 emphasizes rigor in analytical processes and experimentation efforts that drive innovation in this important area.
+As we address the theme for this year's symposium - Supporting a balanced modern and ready nation -Working Group 22 emphasizes rigor in analytical processes and experimentation efforts that drive innovation in this important area.
 We welcome all completed or in-progress studies and topics that affect any facet of experimentation, such as: